lukepuplett/evoq-blockchain/docs/merkle/selective-disclosure.md

 - It doesn't provide cryptographic hiding properties like zero-knowledge proofs

 For most practical applications, these limitations are acceptable given the simplicity and efficiency of the approach.

+### Salt Security

+For optimal security, each leaf should use its own unique random salt:

+- **Unique Salts**: Generate a cryptographically secure random salt for each leaf
+- **Salt Length**: Use at least 16 bytes (128 bits) of randomness for each salt
+- **Prevent Correlation**: Different salts ensure that identical data in different leaves produces different hashes

+Using unique random salts for each leaf is critical for preventing correlation attacks where an attacker might identify patterns in the hashed data.

 ## Complete Example: Digital Passport